The Fascinating History of Valentine’s Day: Origins and Traditions

 Valentine's Day

-But Valentine’s Day isn’t just one day anymore.
+But this Day isn’t just one day anymore.
 Some days are also a part of Valentine’s Week such as Chocolate Day, Teddy Day, Promise Day, Hug Day, Kiss Day, and, of course, Valentine’s Day itself.
 Each day is a chance to show love in different ways.

 Conclusion